Fanatics Sportsbook promo code: Get 20+ $100 No-Sweat Bets back in FanCash for North Carolina vs. TCU

-Fanatics Sportsbook promo code: Get 20+ $100 No-Sweat Bets back in FanCash for college football, MLB on Monday
+Fanatics Sportsbook promo code: Get 20+ $100 No-Sweat Bets back in FanCash for TCU vs. UNC on Monday

 Fanatics now offers a Game Day Guarantee, which gives new users 20+ $100 No Sweat Bets in FanCash back if your football bet loses with the Fanatics Sportsbook promo code

-Week 1 of the college football season concludes with Bill Belichick's first game as North Carolina's head coach on Monday, September 1, providing an opportunity to use the latest Fanatics Sportsbook promo code.
-New users can earn 20+ $100 No Sweat bets in FanCash back if your football bet loses every day a football game is played with the latest Fanatics Sportsbook Game Day Guarantee.
+It's going to be odd for many to see Bill Belichick coaching a team in anything other than his Patriots hoodie, but the 73-year-old makes his college football debut with North Carolina on Monday.
+As the only college football game on the September 1 schedule, this is Monday's chance to use the latest Fanatics Game Day Guarantee and Fanatics Sportsbook promo code, which gives new users 20+ $100 No Sweat bets in FanCash back if your football bet loses every day a football game is played this entire month.
 Claim your $100 in bonus FanCash each football Game Day here:

 Explaining the Fanatics Sportsbook promo code